LYANGEND/MyPortfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mobile Version Skeloton Buit By Dvid Lyangenda
+# Mobile Version Portfolio Buit By David Lyangenda

 > For the first milestone in the process of creating my portfolio website, i will: set up a new repository and prepare it for development using best practices (e.g. linters).build the first 2 sections of the mobile website using the template i will choose on figma..